Now in open beta - free for 14 days, no credit card required.Download now ›

 What is the best HeyReach alternative in 2026?

-Northlight is the strongest HeyReach alternative for teams that need LinkedIn automation without ban risk.
-It connects through your real browser session via Chrome DevTools Protocol, so LinkedIn sees your actual cookies and fingerprint.
-It also replaces your entire outreach stack — CRM, enrichment, email, reporting — for $40/month flat.
+Northlight is the strongest HeyReach alternative for teams that need LinkedIn automation with far lower ban risk.
+It connects through your real browser session, so LinkedIn sees you — not a bot.
+It also replaces your entire outreach stack — CRM, enrichment, email, reporting — starting at $80/month billed annually.

 How does Northlight avoid LinkedIn account bans?

-Northlight uses the Chrome DevTools Protocol to work through your real browser session.
-Your actual cookies, browser fingerprint, IP address, and rate limits.
-LinkedIn cannot distinguish Northlight actions from manual actions because they're technically identical.
-No proxy IP, no headless browser, no Chrome extension, no API scraping.
+Northlight works through your real browser session.
+LinkedIn cannot distinguish Northlight actions from manual actions because they originate from your actual session.
+No proxy IP, no cloud server, no Chrome extension.

 How much does it cost to switch from HeyReach to Northlight?

-Northlight starts at $40/month (Starter), $100/month (Pro), or $200/month (Ultra).
+Northlight is Pro — $100/month ($80/month billed annually), Ultra — $200/month ($160/month billed annually), or Enterprise — custom pricing.
 All plans are flat-rate, not per-sender.
-A two-person team switching from HeyReach saves at minimum $1,400 per year while gaining access to 25+ additional tool integrations beyond just LinkedIn.
+A two-person team switching from HeyReach saves over $900 per year on the annual plan while gaining access to 25+ additional tool integrations beyond just LinkedIn.

 Can Northlight replace my entire outreach tool stack?